Azure-Samples/media-services-javascript-azure-media-subclipper-plugin/README.md

 ### Preview of the Subclipper
 ![Subclipper Sample](https://github.com/Azure-Samples/media-services-javascript-azure-media-subclipper-plugin/raw/master/Documents/subclipper.PNG)

+### Public Deployment
+A public, hosted deployment of the subclipper is available at the [Azure Media Subclipper Plugin webpage](http://amve.azurewebsites.net/simple.html).

 ### Special Thanks
 Special thanks to [Ian N. Bennett](https://github.com/ianisms) for his help and contributions to this project.